Construction Accident Attorneys in Houston

 - Advise you of your rights.
 Our first consultation is always free.
 We also take all of our cases on a contingency fee basis, which means that we take care of all of the upfront costs of the case.
 We only get paid if we win a verdict or settlement on your behalf.

 - Be compassionate.
 Injuries leave people feeling vulnerable and unsure.
-Our attorneys are committed to providing caring representation so that clients feel like friends and family, not just a name on a case file.
+Our personal injury attorneys are committed to providing caring representation so that clients feel like friends and family, not just a name on a case file.

 - Act quickly.
 Texas has a two-year statute of limitations on most construction accident claims.
 The sooner you hire a lawyer, the better.
 A couple of years sounds like a long time, but your case will benefit from an immediate private investigation done by our attorneys.